I am so honored to be serving as your new NADSFL President as we enter 2021 together.

 If you are a new or ”new-ish” district supervisor and you would like a NADSFL mentor, please contact our Mentoring Chair, Paris Granville, at email@example.com.

-Don’t forget to mark your calendars for the next NADSFL Annual Conference in San Diego, November 16-18, 2021.
+Don’t forget to mark your calendars for the next NADSFL Annual Conference, November 16-18, 2021.
+We will be virtual again this year, and will be using Nooks as our conference platform.

 Navigating Remote and Hybrid Learning